parrt/msds692/hw/tfidf.md

 ### Tokenizing text

-Now that we have some raw text without all of the XML, let's learn how to properly tokenize English text.
-It is a multistep process:
+Now that we have some raw text without all of the XML, let's properly tokenize English text.
+It is a multistep process (and some of it you can take from prior projects/labs):

 1. Convert everything to lowercase
 2. Strip punctuation, numbers, and `\r`, `\n`\, `\t`